Depending on the state of the weather routing system, the content of the text window will vary.

 An example when there are multiple routing solutions present, and the cursor is somewhere over the solution space is:

-The button in the top right corner of this window will bring up a meteogram displaying information for the selected solution.
+On the Mac, the button shown in the top right corner of this window will bring up a meteogram displaying information for the selected solution.
+On iPad and iPhone, the meteogram is shown by tapping anywhere in the information window.

 If there is more than one solution present, the name of the current variant will be shown.
 If there is a * shown as part of the name, that indicates the solution does not have an associated path.